USA

 Los Angeles vs San Francisco: Let Battle Commence

 These two cities will likely frame any trip to California.
 In one corner we have San Francsico, the so-called 'most European American city ', with 870, 000 inhabitants living within the city itself, and 4.7 million within the extended urban area.
 In the other corner, we have the urban giant with its ever-expanding boundaries, stretching 75 miles along the Pacific and 30 miles wide, with four million inhabitants living in the centre, and almost 19 million in all its neighbourhoods combined.
 The first, a city that has spawned some of the great causes of the past and present, and which is currently the world's tech hub; the other, sporty, cinematic, showy.
 Each has its devotees, and its detractors.
-So which one would you choose, San Francisco or Los Angeles?
+So when planning a holiday to America, which one would you choose, San Francisco or Los Angeles?

 1